SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [surrealdb/surqlize](https://github.com/surrealdb/surqlize) - A type-safe TypeScript ORM for SurrealDB with full type inference, a fluent query builder, and native support for graph relationships
 - [haydenbleasel/files-sdk](https://github.com/haydenbleasel/files-sdk) - A unified storage SDK for object and blob backends.
 One small, honest API.
 Web-standards I/O.
 - [getpaykit/paykit](https://github.com/getpaykit/paykit) - The billing framework for TypeScript.
 Products in code, handles Stripe, webhooks, and usage state, runs in your app.
 - [macieklamberski/feedsmith](https://github.com/macieklamberski/feedsmith) - Fast, all‑in‑one JavaScript feed parser and generator for RSS, Atom, RDF, and JSON Feed, with support for popular namespaces and OPML.